Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

 Between the electric-like and magnetic-like charges there is a generalization of the relations holding for $D=4$ electromagnetism

 where $s$ is the sign of the determinant of the metric tensor matrix representation.
-Moreover, following \cite{Strominger_2016}, we can merge electric-like and magnetic-like asymptotic charges in an electromagnetic-like one
+Moreover, following \cite{Strominger_2016}, we can merge electric-like and magnetic-like asymptotic charges into an electromagnetic-like one

 which, as in the case of electromagnetism in $D=4$, generate a complexified $\mathfrak{u}_{\mathbb{C}}(1)$ symmetry algebra; the first one in the theory described by the $p$-form while the second one in the theory described by the dual $q$-form.
-Under duality these charges transform according to Moebius transformations which can be parameterized by the matrix $A \in \mathrm{PGL}(2,\mathbb{C})$ given by
+Under duality these charges transform according to M\"obius transformations which can be parametrized by the matrix $A \in \mathrm{PGL}(2,\mathbb{C})$ given by

 indeed, since $\mathbb{C} \cong \mathbb{R}^2$, we have

 and so